-I PROVIDE PRACTICAL TESTS FOR PRIVATE; COMMERCIAL; INSTRUMENT; SINGLE ENGINE LAND AND SEA AS A DESIGNATED PILOT EXAMINER (DPE).
+I PROVIDE PRACTICAL TESTS FOR PRIVATE; COMMERCIAL; INSTRUMENT; SINGLE ENGINE LAND AND SEA; CFI ADD ONS AND REINSTATEMENTS AS A DESIGNATED PILOT EXAMINER (DPE).

-Consult with your CFI and book your checkride together, giving a little extra time to yourself to make sure you feel ready and to account for missed training days due to weather, etc. Call Carol (907) 350-6607 if you have any questions about the process or have anything “outside the box” such as DPE travel required.
+Consult with your CFI and book your checkride together, giving extra time to yourself to make sure you feel ready and to account for missed training days due to weather, broken airplanes, etc. Call Carol (907) 350-6607 before booking if you have anything “outside the box” such as DPE travel required.
 If you would like to ask me if I will do an extra checkride on a certain day or week, I may be able to schedule more than the calendar allows – text and ask.

 I accept cash or Venmo @Carol-Zerbe or you can search for my email on Venmo: email@example.com.
 I may only take payment after the intake paperwork, as the checkride officially begins.